ictvoip/ictvoip-docs/docs/source/admin/cdr-e164-validator.rst

 * **🔵 Blue**: Inbound calls with issues
 * **🟠 Orange**: Outbound calls with issues
 * **🔴 Red**: Invalid CDRs
+* **'Extension'**: Destination is a local extension (valid for inbound calls)

 **Issue Indicators:**

 ✅ **Valid**
 ~~~~~~~~~~~

-Number is correctly formatted with proper country code.
+Number is correctly formatted with proper country code, or (for inbound) is a local extension.

 ⚠️ **Wrong Country**
 ~~~~~~~~~~~~~~~~~~~

 Number has a country code, but it's not the expected one for your package.
+(Not shown for inbound caller IDs; inbound calls can originate from any country.)

 **Example**: Package configured for UK (44) but number has US country code (1)